badmotorfinger/linqpadspy/README.md

 ### Getting the plugin to work

-Compile the solution and copy the binaries to the LINQPad plugins directory.
-Be sure to copy the .exe files except for LINQPad.exe.
+First you'll need to open the solution up in Visual Studio 2012/2013 and add reference to the LinqPadSpy project which points to the LINQPad.exe executable.
+Then compile the solution and copy the binaries to the LINQPad plugins directory.
+Be sure to copy all DLL and EXE files except for LINQPad.exe.

 ### Compatibility

 * .NET 4
 * Tested with LINQPad 4.48.01 (Any CPU)

+### Known issues

+* On occasion you'll get a COM interop exception.
+* The first decompilation can be slow but will be quicker thereafter.